-Complete University Experience (CUE Quest) occurs the week before regular classes begin and is a mandatory course for all first-year students who have not previously successfully completed 18 credits or more at the post-secondary level.
+Complete University Experience (CUE Quest) occurs the week before regular classes begin with the start of UNIV 101 and is a mandatory course for all first-year students who have not previously successfully completed 18 credits or more at the post-secondary level.
 This course covers study skills and provides information on academic and other regulations, and is required for all CUC degree programs.